 Working with Objects

 Two or more objects can be combined using the Combine operations.
-These operations work with wall panels, openings, floors, ceilings and terrains.
+These operations work with wall panels, niches, openings, floors and ceilings.
+The Pro edition lets you combine 3D objects such as Building Blocks, terrains, furniture and other objects.
 You can only combine objects of the same type.
 Depending on the size and location of the original objects and also on the used operation, the result can consist of one or more new objects.
 In order to combine objects, select two or more of them.
 Then bring up the context menu and choose a command from the Combine category.
-The following subsections demonstrate how you can combine 2D representations of objects.

 The app supports the Union, Subtract, Intersect, Exclude and Divide operations.
-They take effect when the original objects overlap partially or completely.
-If the original objects don't overlap, they will remain unchanged.
+They take effect when the original objects overlap partially or completely in the 2D view, or one 3D object plunges into another in the 3D space.
+If the original objects don't overlap or touch, they will remain unchanged.
 These operations don't work with objects that are located on different levels (e.g., ceilings that belong to different stories).

-The result of Union is an object that includes the area of all original objects.
-The created object takes on the properties (e.g., material) of the original object that had the biggest area.
+The result of Union is an object that includes the bodies of all of the original objects.

-The result of the Subtract operation is a part of the first selected object that was not covered by any other object.
+The result of the Subtract operation is a part of the first selected object that was not plunged into another object (or covered in 2D).

-The result of the Intersect operation is an object that includes only the area where all of the original objects overlap.
-The created object takes on the properties (e.g., material) of the original object that had the biggest area.
+The result of the Intersect operation is an object that includes only the areas where all of the original objects overlap.

-The result of the Exclude operation is one or multiple parts of the original objects where they did not overlap each other.
+The result of the Exclude operation is one or multiple parts of the original objects that do not plunge (overlap) into each other.